 - General Education Revision (http://sites.stedwards.edu/seugened/): Design or redesign of courses as part of the new general education curriculum, including

-- High-Impact Practices: Incorporating high-impact practices to achieve university essential learning outcomes;
+- Incorporating high-impact practices to achieve university essential learning outcomes;

-- Other strategies for improving student learning and success that utilize new or evidence-based teaching practices and require significant course redesign.
+- Incorporating other strategies for improving student learning and success that utilize new or evidence-based teaching practices and require significant course redesign;